trustoverip/ctwg-terminology-governance-guide/spec/normative_references.md

 ##### Dangers of bluntly referencing and copying

-It's important to note that team members in various [roles](#Roles) should feel free to define a term as they wish, **after studying what's already there**.
+It's important to note that team members in various [roles](#Roles) should feel free to define a term as they wish, **after studying what's available**.

 #### Add context and metadata
 Adopting a term from a related scope (under the ToIP umbrella) or external SHOULD always be accompagnied with a possibility for the author, curator and maybe even other team members to add context to the definition adopted.
 The following metadata MUST be registered:

 - `term`, or (optional) `alias` or (optional) `abbreviation` of the term definition used to reference
 - `url` of the spec in which the term definition list is present and the name of the header
 - `commit hash` of the term definition plus specification adopted
 - `authenticated github user` that adopts the term (create), changes it's context (update) or deletes the context.

 This metadata SHOULD be added:

 - `group name` from which the term will be adopted
-- `role` of the `authenticated github user` in the current scope You COULD add or remove:
+- `role` of the `authenticated github user` in the current scope

+You COULD add or remove:
 - `context` which is a block of free text.

 The **order in which these changes take place** to a terminology definition, referencing and/or commenting SHOULD be registered.